 I have to note that cold brew has delicate flavors that cannot survive the heat, so you will not get these notes and flavors in any other hot brewing method.

 Espresso, as a brewing method, is known for its ability to extract certain subtleties and nuances from the espresso beans that other brewing methods cannot.
-The pressure and the that allows fines to pass in the final cup, give espresso a rich and bold flavor, and a certain thickness that no other brewing method can replicate.
+The pressure and the filter that allows fines to pass in the final cup, give espresso a rich and bold flavor, and a certain thickness that no other brewing method can replicate.

 If we compare the TDS, (total dissolved solids), of the two coffees, there is still a considerable difference.
 Espresso floats between 7.5 and 12 %.
 Cold brew concentrate ranges between 4 and 6 % TDS.
 As such, you will get a much lighter cup.